DISTRIBUTION BOARD SPECIFICATION

 - A suitable legend card covered by a perspex panel shall be provided and installed inside the door or on the face of the panel.
-This legend card shall give the designation of the various outgoing circuits, the corresponding circuit breaker numbers in the board and the area where the circuit is taken to e.g.: 3 Phase socket outlet – SSO 3 – Workshop.
-The legend card shall provide a description where the board is fed from.
+This legend card shall give the designation of the various outgoing circuits, the corresponding circuit breaker numbers in the board, and the area where the circuit is taken to e.g.: 3 Phase socket-outlet – SSO 3 – Workshop.
+The legend card shall provide a description of where the board is fed from.

-- Final legend cards will be typed and inserted in the document holder.
+- Final legend cards will be typed and inserted into the document holder.

 - The bus bars shall comply with relevant IEC standards and shall be braced for the fault currents specified.

-- Bus bars shall be of rectangular section manufactured from copper or aluminium, shall have joints of adequate contact area for the current rating as specified.
+- Bus bars shall be of rectangular section manufactured from copper or aluminum, shall have joints of adequate contact area for the current rating as specified.